Blockstream/docs/liquid/swap_tool.rst

 .. image:: ./artwork/swap_tool/swap03.png
    :align: center

-If the Respondent accepts the swap, they are presented with the signed acceptence data, which they have to send back to the Proposer.
+If the Respondent accepts the swap, they are presented with the signed acceptance data, which they have to send back to the Proposer.
 At this stage, the swap is not yet complete.

 If the Proposer wants to complete the swap, they click ``Continue Swap`` from the Liquid Swap Tool's welcome screen, paste in the text the Respondent sent them, and verify the contents of the trade.
 If the Proposer accepts the swap, they click ``Execute Swap``, before finally confirming that they are willing to pay the fees needed for their part of the swap.